 • Expanding investments in programs that prepare individuals to work in fields experiencing workforce shortages.

 These system-wide strategies and priorities are discussed below under Strategies to Increase Attainment.

-The Council has identified the following five funding requests for 2017-19: - 1.
-Fully fund the State Need Grant to serve nearly 24,000 students who are eligible but unserved. - 2.
-Increase equity in access to dual-credit opportunities for low-income students by: 5 "College completion" includes postsecondary certificates with value in the labor market, associate degrees, apprenticeships, and baccalaureate degrees. - Eliminating student fees for exam-based programs. - Fully implementing the recently adopted College in the High School policy. - Mitigating book and transportation expenses for Running Start students. - 3.
+The Council has identified the following five funding requests for 2017-19:

+- 1. Fully fund the State Need Grant to serve nearly 24,000 students who are eligible but unserved. - 2.
+Increase equity in access to dual-credit opportunities for low-income students by: - Eliminating student fees for exam-based programs. - Fully implementing the recently adopted College in the High School policy. - Mitigating book and transportation expenses for Running Start students. - 3.
 Expand the State Work Study program to serve an additional 3,000 students and incentivize creation or expansion of programs that allow Work Study recipients to mentor K-12 students. - 4.
 Provide opportunity gap innovation grants to incentivize creative approaches to support services for underrepresented students. - 5.
 Reengage adults who have some college credit but no postsecondary credential by developing a statewide framework to recruit, enroll, and support adult students.

-Please see WSAC 2017-19 Strategic Action Plan Priorities for more information on these funding requests.
-KEY CHALLENGES
+Please see the 2017-19 Strategic Action Plan Priorities at the end of this report for more information on these funding requests.